Gordon-Meade/thebearadirectoryblog/README.md

 - Heroku - for hosting and deployement of this project
 - Cloudinary - hosting the static files
 - Git - version control tool
+- Smart Draw for ED Mapping of Models

 ##### [ Back to Top ](#table-of-contents)